sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 The counters of this channel will be:

-- Collected by HA agent on NPU side.
+- Collected by `hamgrd` on NPU side.
 - Saved in NPU side `COUNTER_DB`.
 - Stored with key: `HA_CP_CTRL_CHANNEL_STATS`.
   - This counter doesn’t need to be partitioned on a single switch, because it is shared for all ENIs.